 What Is Kona Coffee?
-All coffees that originate in the very small Kona District of Hawaii are termed Kona coffee.
+All coffees that originate in the very small Kona District of Hawaii are termed pure Kona coffee.
 The state of Hawaii mandates that only coffee grown in this region can be referred to as 100% Kona coffee.

-In our Kona coffee review we will explore how this coffee is grown, what makes it different, and where you can find and buy from the best Kona coffee brands in mainland USA.
+In this Kona coffee review and buying guide we will explore how this coffee is grown, what makes it different, and where you can find and buy Kona from the best Hawaiian coffee brands in the USA.

 Premium Kona - Award Winning Coffee by Forbes Magazine

 Judged Superior by AAOT

 Koa Coffee Plantation